ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 followed.
 Innovations involving the UFS Weather Model need to be tested using the regression test described in its User’s Guide.
-The regression tests distributed with the UFS Weather Model differ from the CIME-base tests distributed with the UFS MR Weather App because the former are part of the official NOAA policy to accept innovations in its code base, while the latter are meant as a sanity check for users.
+The regression tests distributed with the UFS Weather Model differ from the CIME-base tests distributed with the MR Weather App because the former are part of the official NOAA policy to accept innovations in its code base, while the latter are meant as a sanity check for users.

 Future Direction
 ================
-Users can expect to see incremental capabilities in upcoming releases of the UFS MR Weather App to enhance research options and support operational forecast implementations.
+Users can expect to see incremental capabilities in upcoming releases of the MR Weather App to enhance research options and support operational forecast implementations.
 Planned advancements include addition of component models for other Earth domains (such as oceans and sea ice), cycled data assimilation for model initialization, and tools for objective forecast verification.
 Releases